imosquera/spinnaker/release/process.md

 ### Goals
 1. It should be clear to the user which version of Spinnaker they’re currently using, installing or configuring.
-2. If a user want to install/configure/update sub-components it should be clear which set of components are correspond to the same release.
+2. If a user wants to install/configure/update sub-components it should be clear which set of components correspond to the same release.
-3. User should be able to easily rollback to previous version for all sub-components
+3. User should be able to easily rollback to previous version for all sub-components.
 4. The user should have a high degree of confidence that upgrading will succeed and their Spinnaker system will continue working as expected.
 5. It should be easy to add patch fixes to any official release of Spinnaker within the period specified by the release documentation.